GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/07.561-570/10.O-Tender-and-Sweet-Was-the-Father's-Voice/docs.md

 I'll lay my weak hand in His wounded palm,
 Step over the line and trust.

-Refrain:
-"Over the line," hear the sweet refrain;
-Angels are chanting the heavenly strain;
-"Over the line"'Why should I remain
-With a step between me and Jesus?

 ```

 - |   -  |
 -------------|------------|
 Title | O Tender and Sweet Was the Father's Voice |
 Key | G Major |
-Titles | "Over the line," hear the sweet refrain |
+Titles | "Over the line," hear the sweet  |
 First Line | O tender and sweet was the Father's voice |
 Author | Mrs. N. K. Bradford
 Year | 1941